-As a prospective student, we invite you to visit the Mayo Clinic, College of Medicine, Office for Diversity for an overview of Mayo policies and the services provided to learners with disabilities.
+As a prospective student, we invite you to visit the Mayo Clinic College of Medicine and Science, Office for Diversity for an overview of Mayo policies and the services provided to learners with disabilities.
 We suggest you coordinate this visit with a tour of the campus and an information session.

 The Office for Diversity does not play a role in the admissions process; and visiting us does not affect your application.
 Students with disabilities follow the same process and are reviewed in the same manner as other applicants.
 The visit is simply an opportunity for you to learn about the services we offer for students with disabilities.

 Disclosure of a disability is a personal decision and a prospective student is not obligated to self-identify prior to admission.
 Mayo Clinic Graduate School of Biomedical Sciences does a holistic review that looks at your achievements within your personal context.

 Although you are not required to disclose your disability, it may be helpful to do so if it explains other information in your application.
 For example, a student whose grades dropped temporarily due to a flare-up of a medical condition may wish to explain those circumstances.